unisonweb/unisonweb-org/src/data/docs/tour/README.md

 * You can call a function parameter `_` if you just plan to ignore it.
 Here, `go` ignores its argument; its purpose is just to make `go` [lazily evaluated](/docs/language-reference#delayed-computations) so it can be run multiple times by the `runs` function.
 * `!expr` means the same thing as `expr ()`, we say that `!expr` _forces_ the [delayed computation](/docs/language-reference#delayed-computations) `expr`.

-`nat` comes from `test` - `test.nat`.
+`nat` comes from `test` - `test.gen.nat`.
 It's a _generator_ of natural numbers. `!nat` generates one of these numbers.

 ## Adding code to the codebase

 The `square` function and the tests we've written for it are not yet part of the codebase.
-So far they only exists in our scratch file.
-Let's add it now.
+So far they only exist in our scratch file.
+Let's add them now.
 Switch to the Unison console and type `add`.
 You should get something like:

 ```
 ---